TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 ### Member removal

 A Development Group member can be removed from the Development Group by:
 * a majority vote (more than 50%) of the other members of the Development Group.
-This should only happen in the case of serious misconduct, such as introducing flaws on purpose, or causing intentional damage to systems.
+A removal vote shall only occur in the case of serious misconduct.
 * themselves at any time.

 ### How they choose what to work on